 The purpose of this course project is to predict the votes of US Supreme Court justices using oral argument transcripts.
 By analyzing the Justices' comments and questions posed to each arguing party, we are able to provide predictions as to how the justices will vote.
 See the project webpage here.

-This past summer, I worked at NASA's Jet Propulsion Lab in Pasadena, CA. I researched primitive body navigation focusing on state estimation techniques for landing spacecraft on primitive bodies such as comets and asteroids.
+During Summer 2012, I worked at NASA's Jet Propulsion Lab in Pasadena, CA. I researched primitive body navigation focusing on state estimation techniques for landing spacecraft on primitive bodies such as comets and asteroids.
 Primitive bodies pose unique challenges for guidance, navigation and control as they are often irregularly shaped, have irregular gravitational fields, and can outgas, introducing severe disturbances.
 Additionally, in contrast to larger astronomical bodies that are well-studied, useful information such as landmark features, exact positioning, and inertial data are largely unknown.
 I investigated methods for state estimation that can incorporate data from a variety of sensors and is robust to outliers to allow sample return missions from these small bodies.

 I participated in Georgia Tech's Undergraduate Research Option under the advisement of Dr. Magnus Egerstedt in the Georgia Robotics and Intelligent Systems Lab.
 My three-semester project culminated in an Undergraduate Thesis entitled "Size-Switching in Formation Control" which explores decentralized methods for allowing a team of mobile agents in formation to collectively change formation size while maintaining formation shape.